euwbah/musescore-xen-tuner/README.md

 **`<steps per equave>`** denotes the total number of distinctly tuned steps this tuning uses within an equave

+> [!NOTE]
-> 🟡 This generally corresponds to edos - arbitrarily large edos are supported.
+> This generally corresponds to edos - arbitrarily large edos are supported.
 >
 > You also can get this working for NEJIs/temperaments and other step-based tunings as long as you ensure that all the notes in the score are in the [main tuning space](#main-tuning-space).